amatanat/Signal-with-SafeSlinger-protocol-extention/README.md

 ========================

-Directory contains all codes, report and presentation of lab.
+Directory contains all codes, report and presentation of the project.

 ### Directory structure: